Seeing Past Skin

-In Part Seven, I mentioned my crush on Katie and us singing together.
-That made me feel a little less like I did not fit in.
-Aside from performing music with her, Katie would take me to seminary as an added service since as I aged into an older teen, I still had no car.

-Going to seminary is common for teen Saints.
-It was also another excuse to be with her.
-My feelings did not cool for her, though, never did I act on them because I feared the White people.
+In "Being a Latter-day Saint and a Black American: Singing," I mentioned my crush on a young woman named Esther.
+My association with her aided me to feel like I fit in.
+Aside from performing music with her, Esther took me to seminary as an added service as I aged into an older teen with no car.
+My feelings bloomed for her, though, never did I act on them because I feared the White people.

-I knew if I asked her out, maybe they would kick me out of the Church or something.
+I figured if I asked her out, maybe the White people would kick me out of the Church.
 It may have been untrue, but I was unwilling to find out.

 The OJ Simpson Racism Indicator?

-Moroni saw that I would be crushing on Katie and preoccupied with my racial description.
-He put that bit in there for my benefit.
-This historian added a key by which I could become a faithful follower of the Kingdom of Christ.
-Quoting his father whose name was Mormon, told me the key is behavior.
-"I judge these things of you because of your peaceable walk with the children of men," Mormon teaches.
+Moroni saw that I would crush on Esther and be preoccupied with my racial description.This historian added a key by which I could become a faithful follower of the Kingdom of Christ.
+Quoting his father, whose name was Mormon, Moroni told me the key is behavior.
+"I judge these things of you because of your peaceable walk with the children of men," Moroni quotes.
 "For I remember the word of God which saith by their works ye shall know them; for if their works be good, then they are good also."
 Moroni 7:4-5

-I saw the good works and gave thanks or glory to the Lord for showing me a group of people who I could trust with my heart.
+I saw good works and gave thanks or glory to the Lord for showing me a group of people who I could trust with my heart.
 Moroni knew that I needed that; so, he wrote about it.

 Would you be willing to read the book associated with this article?

-© 2016 Rodric Anthony
+© 2016 Rodric Anthony Johnson